DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 [Link Example - this goes to Google](https://www.google.com)

 For this purpose, this document introduces (describes) a suite of Jupyter Notebooks published in DesignSafe that navigate the process of  constitutive model parameter calibration and site response analysis for a simple liquefaction case.
 They also introduce specific methods useful when using DesignSafe infrastructure in TACC.
 All notebooks leverage existing SimCenter backend functionality (e.g. Dakota, OpenSees, etc) implemented in quoFEM and run locally and in TACC through DesignSafe.
 Three notebooks are included for this purpose:
-1. Site response workflow notebook: This notebook introduces typical steps used in any site response workflow taking advantage of the Jupyter lab available in DesignSafe.
+1. **Site response workflow notebook**: This notebook introduces typical steps used in any site response workflow taking advantage of the Jupyter lab available in DesignSafe.
-2. Parameter calibration notebook: This  notebook is customized for the PM4Sand model and present the estimation of main parameters that best fit experimental data as well as their uncertainty.
+2. **Parameter calibration notebook**: This  notebook is customized for the PM4Sand model and present the estimation of main parameters that best fit experimental data as well as their uncertainty.
-3. Propagation of parameter undertainty in site response analysis notebook: This notebook introduces methods to propagate material parameter uncertainties in site reponse analysis.
+3. **Propagation of parameter undertainty in site response analysis notebook**: This notebook introduces methods to propagate material parameter uncertainties in site reponse analysis.

 The current version of this use-case page is a work in progress and presents details on the site response workflow notebook.
 The parameter calibration and propagation of uncertainties notebooks will be updated in a second version.